A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

 where $\alpha = 0.002$.
 The spatial domain is the unit square $0 \le x, y \le 1$ with zero, Neumann boundary conditions for both $u$ and $v$.
 Using the method of lines, this is discretized with second order central finite difference on a uniform $P \times P$ grid.
 Starting at the initial conditions

 we seek the solution at $t = 7.5$.

 In our experiments, $P = 257$, and thus, $N = 2 P^2 = 132098$.
 For the surrogate model, we take the approach described in \cref{subsec:multimesh} where we use the same finite difference discretization of \cref{eq:brus} but on a coarser mesh.
-In particular, coarse meshes of size $P = 129, 65, 33$ are used, which nest inside the fine mesh.
+In particular, coarse meshes of size $P = 129$ and $P = 65$ are used, which nest inside the fine mesh.
 The modified fast ODEs \cref{eq:SM-MRI-GARK:ode,eq:SM-SPC-MRI-GARK:ode} are solved with \textit{one} step of a Runge--Kutta method one or two orders higher than the base method.
 We found that this uses the fewest evaluations of $\fsur$ while keeping the ODE solution errors negligible.

 Comparing the performance of the integrators is our primary goal with the Brusselator problem, and we implemented the tests in C. For each integrator and surrogate model size, the runtime and error was recorded for a range of eight stepsizes.
 The results are plotted in \cref{fig:brus}.
 At orders one and two, \mrimethod{} and \spcmethod{} show clear speedups over Runge--Kutta solutions using only the full model.
 In addition, the performance increases as the surrogate model mesh becomes finer.
 Unfortunately, the results are reversed at order three.

-Profiling of the code helped to identify why \mrimethod{} and \spcmethod{} performed poorly.
-On a $129 \times 129$ grid, evaluations of $\fsur$ are about 25\% as expensive as evaluation $f$.
-The linear operators $V$ and $W^*$ have efficient, matrix-free implementations, but are still 75\% as expensive as $f$.
-These two factors caused one step of \mrimethod{} and \spcmethod{} to take approximately twice as long as a traditional Runge--Kutta step.
-At order three, the reduction in error is not enough to overcome this large overhead.
+Profiling of the code helped to identify why \mrimethod{} and \spcmethod{} performed poorly. \Cref{tab:brus_stats} provides a breakdown of the relative costs of four, primary operations.
+When a $127 \times 127$ surrogate model is used, about one third of the runtime is devoted to solving modified fast ODEs, and an evaluation of $\fsur$ is about 25\% as expensive as $\fun$.
+The linear operators $\Vmat$ and $\Wmat*$ have efficient, matrix-free implementations, but are still 75\% as expensive as evaluating $\fun$.
+These factors caused one step of \mrimethod{} and \spcmethod{} to take approximately twice as long as a traditional Runge--Kutta step.
+At order three, the reduction in error is not enough to overcome the overheads.